llebj/orleans-on-containers/README.md

-# orleans-on-containers
-## Introduction
+# Introduction
-orleans-on-containers is a console-based instant messaging application that explores the features of Microsoft Orleans, in particular, the different methods that can be used for clustering.
+orleans-on-containers is a console-based instant messaging application that explores the features of [Microsoft Orleans](https://learn.microsoft.com/en-gb/dotnet/orleans/overview), in particular, the different methods that can be used for clustering.

-## Overview
+# Overview
-This project consists of two main parts: the `Client` and the `Silo`.
+This project consists of two main parts: the [Client](src/OrleansOnContainers/Client) and the [Silo](src/OrleansOnContainers/Silo).
 The Client is an interactive .NET console application that sends messages to and receives messages from other connected Clients.
 The Silo is another .NET console application that hosts an Orleans silo.
 Clients send messages to each other via a grain managed by the Silo.
 Both the Client and the Silo contain Dockerfiles that allow images to be created for each application, enabling the use of containerisation tools to easily deploy a working instance of orleans-on-containers.

 As stated earlier, the aim of this project is to explore the clustering features of Microsoft Orleans and to see how clustering behaves in different hosting configurations.
 There are currently two supported clustering providers:
 1. Development (managed by a grain)